locka99/opcua/README.md

 ## Client

 Client support is still work in progress.
 Stubs have been created for the client lib, sample-client and some basic functionality.

-# Rationale - OPC UA for Rust?

-Rust is a natural choice for OPC UA due in part to the complexity of OPC UA itself and the fact that Rust is a systems programming language.

-* Implementations in C/C++ would be vulnerable to memory leaks, dangling pointers, complexity in their interface
-* Implementations in Java, JavaScript etc. would be vulnerable to fluctuating memory consumption, performance issues
-* An implementation in Rust should deliver C/C++ levels of performance without some of the risks

-HOWEVER, there are a number of mature OPC UA libraries for other platforms.
-Bugs in logic are likely, and certain features found elsewhere may be implemented.

-All communication is over TCP, optionally encrypted and defined by a bunch of services that the server must / may implement and the client must / may call to connect, subscribe, browse etc. The standard is very complex and therefore broken up into profiles.

-This implementation will attempt to work its way from nano server profile (no crypto, limited services), up to at least embedded profile.

-This implementation will only implement the opc.tcp:// protocol and OPC UA Binary format.
-It *might* add binary over https in time.
-It will **not** implement XML format.
-XML hasn't see much adoption so this is no great impediment.

 # Coding style